Liability

 Liability FAQs

-Debt solutions can include debt consolidation, debt management, debt resolution, and bankruptcy.
+Debt solutions can include debt consolidation, debt management, debt relief, and bankruptcy.
 The solution that you choose depends on what type of debt you have, how much you owe, and your overall financial situation.

-.
-This is when you (or a professional debt resolution company that you hire) negotiate with your creditors to lower the total amount of debt you owe.
+If you can’t afford to repay your debts, you might be a candidate for debt relief.
+This is when you (or a professional debt relief company that you hire) negotiate with your creditors to lower the total amount of debt you owe.
 Not all debt can be settled for less than the full amount that you owe.
 A debt consultant can help you figure out what path is right for you.

 The fastest way to pay off debt is different for everyone.
-For some people, it’s paying as much as you can every month, following a debt avalanche or debt snowball
+For some people, it’s paying as much as you can every month, following a debt avalanche or debt snowball strategy.
+For others, it may be resolving debts for less than the full amount that you owe.
+This is where talking to a debt expert can help you forge the right path.

 Related Articles